Food and Feasting at God's Table of Blessing

 So, food far from being a bad thing feasting is a Godly occasion for gratitude.

-The Bible has many references about the goodness of food and the holiness of feasting.
+The Bible has many references to the goodness of food and the holiness of feasting.
 God in his goodness made much of his creation edible.
 He made trees “pleasant to the sight and good